bastibe/python-soundfile/README.rst

 Block Processing
 ----------------

-Sound files can also be read in short, overlapping blocks.
-For example, this calculates the signal level for a long file:
+Sound files can also be read in short, optionally overlapping blocks.
+For example, this calculates the signal level for each block of a long
+file:

 .. code:: python